 paying/bartering influencers and everybody on the way who helped in any form

 This is one of my favorite aspects.
 In every moment I trust that what I am doing will happen as it should.
 Sometimes this also kept me relaxed when the battery of my cameras were empty and I missed scenes.
 I trusted that I had enough footage or certain scenes were just better kept undocumented.
 I follow signs, my gut feeling, my magic number 32 as a form of confirmation to be on the right track.
 I trust that on my research I will find the people who fit and let myself be found.
 New topics may come like flashes into my days and dreams and I instantly follow them as I know they will be what I have to do.
-I ask to be an instrument of something that wants to be expressed through me and I put myself behind it.
-Best put: I will be behind the camera.
+I ask to be an instrument of something that wants to be expressed through me and my camera.

 I chose documentary film as my genre because my utmost intention is to show real life.
 And in this specific genre I dedicate myself to topics that don't get too much attention in general broadcasting.

-Why: In our time and space, spiritual topics tend to still be perceived with a lot of skepticism.
-Only what can be measured through Science or has somewhat worth for the patriarchal structures.
-But wouldn't you say films about alternative child birthing, women's circles and medicine women/ shamanas are thus not worth seeing?
-Of course not, that's why you are here and that's what we are striving to create: more visibility for the topics that matter for us.
+Why: In our time and space, spiritual topics tend to still be perceived with a lot of scepticism.
+Only what can be measured through science or is of worth for the patriarchal structures.
+That's why we need more visibility for the topics that matter for us.

 Every step on the process is a part of my one-woman-show.
-I've learned on the way, that my highest good and need is freedom in my working process.
-This gives me flexibility, independence and an untied spirit with which I can gallop into different directions without having to conform to certain ideas of a team.
-Also I choose to work independent from production companies so I don't have to bend or reframe stories just to be sure to still be granted funding.
-I still love collaborating and am always open for projects with other womxn in the film business on an eye level base (bye bye hierarchy) but working by myself on my own films seems to be part of my path.
+I've learned along the way, that my highest good and need is freedom in my working process.
+This gives me flexibility, independence and an untied spirit.
+I choose to work independently from production companies so I don't have to bend or reframe stories just to be sure to still be granted funding.
+I still love collaborating and am always open for projects with other women in the film business but working by myself on my own films seems to be part of my path.
 Also, to trust in myself.